W. D. Boyce Council: History

 In the late 1950s, the Creve Coeur Council faced growing problems with its existing resident camp, Camp Wokanda.
 Its facilities, mostly constructed in the 1920s and 1930s, were inadequate, and it was being encroached upon by the urban sprawl of nearby Peoria.
 In 1960 it was decided that a new camp should be constructed, far enough from civilization that boys' survival skills could be put to the test.
 Other criteria for this new camp included a lake, a river, and enough space to allow campsites privacy and community.
 Many sites were considered, but eventually, a 600-acre plot located 36 miles west of Peoria on Illinois Route 116 near London Mills was chosen for its rolling hills, meadows, and natural woodlands, as well as its river access and location within the famous Spoon River country.
 The site also contained a brick ranch-style house far from the main road, considered perfect for housing a camp ranger.

 With a site decided, the Creve Coeur Council then focused its efforts on paying for the land.
 At $60,000 (roughly $428,000 today), finding the money proved to be difficult.
 Hoping to find one donor who could cover the whole cost, an appeal was made to William P. Ingersoll, a philanthropist from nearby Canton, Illinois.
 After confirming for himself the validity of the request, Ingersoll agreed to pay for the entire property on the condition that his donation remains anonymous.
 So it was that in 1963, Wilderness Camp officially opened for its first camping season.
-Over the next decade, Ingersoll continued to anonymously fund the camp, allowing for the construction of new buildings and the acquisition of surrounding land, eventually bringing the camp to its current 960 acres.
+Over the next decade, Ingersoll continued to anonymously fund the camp, allowing for the construction of new buildings and the acquisition of surrounding land, eventually bringing the camp to 960 acres.
 Following Ingersoll's death in 1972, the camp was renamed Ingersoll Scout Reservation in his honor with the permission of his remaining family.

-Folklore

-In Ingersoll's time as a Boy Scout camp, many rumors and myths about the camp have emerged among campers and staff.
-These stories are a vital part of the camp's identity.